Trapani Sicily, Italy Travel Guide

 The cable car (Funivia) connects Trapani to the medieval hilltop town of Erice.
 Funivia Erice operates this system.
 It presents a scenic and convenient way to reach Erice, giving panoramic views during the ascent and descent.
 This is a popular and recommended transport option for a day trip to Erice.

 Bus: Purchase single bus tickets in advance from Tabaccherie, newsstands, or some cafes.
 Validate your ticket immediately upon boarding the bus using the machine near the door.
 Failing to validate leads to a fine.
-Day passes or multi-ride tickets may be available.
+Day tickets or multi-ride tickets may be available.

 Valid national driving license + IDP (for non-EU).
 Credit card for deposit.
 Minimum age 21.
 Large global companies at TPS and in city.
 Book in advance.